ryanlstevens/nyu_hpc_helpers/README.md

 1. Setup Conda environment inside singularity container
 2. Install python packages
 3. Create Jupyter slurm run script

+I will refer to a jupyter notebook file and a slurm batch file in this section, you can find those the __tensorflow_jupyter/__ folder.

 ### Setup Conda Environment